Overall Curriculum Intent

 Our aims for geography are all underpinned by our school vision: We are learning together, to care for ourselves, each other and the world.

-Our geography curriculum is designed so that children start with themselves and their school or local area before working out to areas or regions of the United Kingdom and the rest of the world.
+Our geography curriculum is designed so that children understand how big our wonderful Earth is, that we are part of a world with land and water.
+They explore continents in KS1 and then learn where we are within this.
+The children learn very quickly the scale of the world and their local area as they study this in more detail in KS1, using maps to explore the local area and familiarising themselves with symbols.
+In KS2, we look at understanding that we are part of the world, belong to the continent of Europe, we are part of the United Kingdom, this is broken down into regions, counties, cities and towns.
 We have developed a progression of skills with each year group, which enables pupils to build on and develop their knowledge and skills each year.
-Cross curricular links are planned for where possible.
+Cross curricular links are planned for, where possible.
 Children are taught geography units for 6 x 1 hour sessions in each term.

 In ensuring high standards of teaching and learning in geography, we will: